Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: METHODOLOGY

-$h$\textbf{-hop influence}: The $(i,j)$ entry, $(\mathbf{P}^h)_{ij}$, is a scalar value that captures the influence that the traffic state of link $i$ has on link $j$ after $h$-step transitions.
-It embodies the idea that traffic pressure is not local but can propagate through the network from distant links.
-This concept is formalized as \textit{h-hop upstream link importance} in Definition \ref{def:upstream-link-importance}.
+\item $h$\textit{-hop influence}: The entry $(\mathbf{P}^h)_{ij}$ quantifies the influence of link $i$ on link $j$ after $h$ transitions.
+It reflects the notion that traffic pressure propagates across the network, extending beyond local effects to distant links.

-\textbf{Decay of influence over hop}: Since $\mathbf{P}^h$ involves higher powers of $\mathbf{P}$ as $h$ increases, the influence on pressure generally diminishes with hop due to the range of turning ratios being $[0, 1]$.
-This reflects the realistic attenuation of congestion effects over distance in a traffic network.
+\item \textit{Decay of influence over hop}: As $\mathbf{P}^h$ involves repeated multiplication of $\mathbf{P}$, the influence decreases with increasing $h$ due to turning ratios being bounded within $[0, 1]$.
+This captures the natural attenuation of congestion effects over distance in a traffic network.

-\textbf{Pressure contribution}: Multiplying $(\mathbf{P}^h)_{ij}$ by $\mathbf{Q}_i$ incorporates the current traffic metrics (e.g., queue length) of link $i$ into the pressure calculation at link $j$.
-If $\mathbf{Q}_i$ is high (indicating congestion), and $(\mathbf{P}^h)_{ij}$ is significant, then link $i$ will contribute substantially to the pressure at link $j$.
-The summation of $(\mathbf{P}^h)_{ij}\mathbf{Q}_i$ over all $h$-hop upstream links $i$ is formalized as \textit{h-hop upstream potential} in Definition \ref{def:po-upstream}.
+\item \textit{Pressure contribution}: Multiplying $[(\mathbf{P}^h)^\top]_{:, j}$ by $\mathbf{Q}$ takes weighted sums on the traffic condition (e.g., queue density) over all $h$-hop upstream links exerted on link $j$.
+High congestion at link $i$, combined with a significant $[(\mathbf{P}^h)^\top]_{ij}$, results in a substantial contribution to the pressure at link $j$.
+The cumulative contribution over all 0 to $h$ hops upstream links, formalized as \textit{h-hop upstream potential}, is discussed in Section \ref{sec:method}-\ref{sec:reward-design}.

-\textbf{Independent contribution}: Furthermore, $(\mathbf{P}^h)^\top \mathbf{Q}$ represents the additional pressure exerted on the link of interest due to queues at $h$-hop upstream that was not accounted for in $\mathbf{p}(h-1)$.
-By adding $(\mathbf{P}^h)^\top \mathbf{Q}$, we isolate the pressure that is specifically due to the $h$-hop, distinguishing it from the pressure calculated up to $h-1$ hops.
-This distinction is critical in understanding how congestion propagate through the network spatially and temporally, and for designing controllers that can effectively mitigate traffic congestion by considering multi-hop pressures.
+\item \textit{Independent contribution}: The term $(\mathbf{P}^h)^\top \mathbf{Q}$ captures the additional pressure exerted on a link by queues at $h$-hop upstream links, not included in $(h-1)$-hop upstream links.
+This isolates the unique contribution of the $h$-hop and highlights how congestion propagates spatially and temporally.
+Understanding this distinction is critical for designing controllers that mitigate congestion effectively using multi-hop pressure information. \end{itemize}